StefanJelner/node-sass-variables/README.md

 ### `safeKeyWord` (string, optional, default = `__nirvana__`)

 This is a keyword, which is used internally by this module to pass the variables to a custom Sass function.
 It is assumed highly unlikely that someone uses the default keyword in Sass as a variable name or function name.
 For the rare case that there might be a collision, the value can be overridden.

+## External files

+Variables from files which are imported with `@use` or `@import` are useable, but not automatically exported, because only the variables declared in the Sass/Scss content or the `filepath` are exported.

+This module tries its best to determine, where external files might be located and tries to import them.
+If this fails, it might be necessary to provide your own `loadPaths` or `importers` to the `sassConfig`.